tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 $
 {% endhighlight %}

+Now that we understand why the PHP code is vulnerable to type juggling, we might want to understand why the `admin` account was affected but not the `chris` account.
+The reason is that the `admin` user's password hash is a magic hash while the `chris` user's password hash isn't.
+This can be discovered by querying the database, as performed below.

 {% highlight none linenos %}
 $ @@mysql -umoshe -pfalafelIsReallyTasty@@
 mysql: [Warning] Using a password on the command line interface can be insecure.